Brown dress shoes in quality leather are a versatile and stylish essential in any man’s wardrobe.

 - Style – Go with a classic style and you’ll never have to replace your shoes.
 They’ll always be current and will easily match with your trendier items.

-- Formality – Semi-formal shoes are most versatile.
+formal shoesare most versatile.
 They fit in a formal outfit but can also be dressed down into a smart casual style.

-As we go through some common dress shoe designs, keep in mind these two factors.
+But as we go through some common dress shoe designs, keep in mind these two factors.
 Don’t get distracted by shoes with great style but a formality that won’t work for your needs.

 Let’s compare two of the most common styles of dress shoes: oxfords and bluchers.